Signature Research Programs

 The SCAN Lab at UF’s FICS Research is a 2,500 sq. ft. facility equipped with $7M+ in advanced tools for electronics security research.
 It supports cutting-edge work in micro/nano imaging, IC testing, and counterfeit detection, while also offering hands-on training and access to Florida businesses through UF’s FLEXStation program.

-The vision of the Nanoscale Research Facility (NRF) is to provide a unique research and training platform that supports the ability of cross-disciplinary efforts to use micro/nanoscale characterization and fabrication, 3D imaging, heterogeneous integration, and packaging technologies at the intersection of science, engineering, and society to foster invention, sustainable economic growth, and national resilience.
+The Nanoscale Research Facility (NRF) provides a unique research and training platform that supports cross-disciplinary efforts to use micro/nanoscale characterization and fabrication, 3D imaging, heterogeneous integration, and packaging technologies at the intersection of science, engineering, and society to foster invention, sustainable economic growth, and national resilience.
+The 20,000+ s.f. facility features a 7,300 s.f.
+Class 100/1000 micro/nanofabrication cleanroom, along with state-of-the art materials analysis, advanced imaging, and tomography capabilities.

 5G/6G RF Modules